 Pixie currently provides rich, instant out-of-the-box visibility with basic metrics, infrastructure, and network traffic.
 We plan to expand our data collection to other forms of data, such as logs, full traces, and custom metrics.
-We also plan to improve for vm based & dynamic languages, including Java and interpreted languages such as Ruby and Python.
+While we currently provide advanced code profiling for Go, C/C++, and Rust, we also plan to provide deeper support for other languages, such as Java, Ruby, and Python.

 Pixie currently supports integration with basic Kubernetes resources, such as namespaces, services, and pods.
 We aim to expand this to other Kubernetes resources, including events.